Witiko/scm-at-arqmath3/paper/presentation.md

 # Results {#artefacts-and-code-pearls}

-Besides reporting our experimental results, we have also released an online demo of our system, so that you can try it out in your web browser.
+Besides reporting our experimental results, we have also released an online demo of our system.
+In the demo, you can browse a sample of Task 1 topics and the top results for these topics.
+You can also select two documents and compare them to see which exact and fuzzy keyword matches contributed to their similarity scores.

 Futhermore, we have released our MathBERTa model at the Hugging Face Model hub, so that you can start using it in your own software in a matter of seconds.
 Finally, we have released the full source code of our system at GitHub, so that you can study it and reuse parts of it in your own systems.
 One code pearl, which we are quite proud of, is the GPU-accelerated algorithm for word embedding decontextualization, which can be used to produce global embeddings from deep transformer models in all sorts of useful applications.

 * * *